jwt/ruby-jwt/CONTRIBUTING.md

 ## Create a branch for your implementation

-Make sure you have the latest upstream master branch of the project.
+Make sure you have the latest upstream main branch of the project.

 ```
 git fetch --all
-git checkout master
+git checkout main
-git rebase upstream/master
+git rebase upstream/main
-git push origin master
+git push origin main
 git checkout -b fix-a-little-problem
 ```

 ## Running the tests and linter

-Before you start with your implementation make sure you are able to get a succesful test run with the current revision.
+Before you start with your implementation make sure you are able to get a successful test run with the current revision.

 The tests are written with rspec and [Appraisal](https://github.com/thoughtbot/appraisal) is used to ensure compatibility with 3rd party dependencies providing cryptographic features.